Senior Palestinian militant dies of cancer in Israeli jail | Law-Order

 Senior Palestinian militant dies of cancer in Israeli jail

 A senior Palestinian militant jailed for life by Israel, and who was cited by Palestinian President Mahmoud Abbas in a speech to the United Nations, died of cancer on Tuesday, authorities said.
-The Brigades is deemed a terrorist group in Israel and the West.
-He was serving multiple life sentences and had been in prison since 2002.
+Nasser Abu Hmaid, co-founder of the Al-Aqsa Martyrs Brigades, an armed wing of Abbas's Fatah movement, had been convicted of killing seven Israelis and planning other attacks.

 - Country: